Who is a Non-Resident Indian (NRI)?

 Can I jointly invest with an Indian resident?

 Yes.
-With mode of operation as Jointly or Anyone or Survivor, an NRI investor can have a joint holding not only with a Resident Indian but also with a Non-Resident Indian.
-The primary Unit holder must be one of the bank account holders from where the Investment cheque is issued.
-This ensures compliance with regulatory requirements, especially for redemptions and dividend payouts.
+With mode of operation as Jointly or Anyone or survivor, an NRI investor can have a joint holding with a Resident Indian or another Non-Resident Indian.
+However, it is mandated that the primary Unit holder has to be one of the bank account holders from where the Investment cheque is issued.
+This ensures transactions are compliant with regulatory requirements, especially for redemptions and dividend payouts.

 NRIs can register online through our website.
-Registered NRIs can track their investments & perform transactions like additional purchase, SIP, redemption, switch, Mutual Funds, etc. Updates are sent via the registered email ID with AMC.
-Transactions/requests can also be submitted at Investor Service Centers (ISC) of AMC or CAMS points of services.
+Registered NRIs can track their investments & perform further transactions like additional purchases, SIP, redemption, switch, etc. through the website.
+We will notify you with updates on your registered email-id with AMC.
+Transactions/requests can also be submitted at our Investor Service Centers (ISC) of AMC or CAMS point of services.

-Redemption/dividend payments can be made via Direct Credit, NEFT, or RTGS.
-NRIs must ensure that their bank details, including IFSC, are updated.
+Redemption/dividend payments can be made through Direct credit/NEFT/RTGS.
+NRIs must ensure that their complete bank details are updated including IFSC details.
 Only redemption proceeds paid to a registered NRE account can be repatriated.
-Proceeds in NRO accounts are non-repatriable.
+Proceeds in NRO accounts are non-repatriable except as permitted by regulations.

 Are there any tax implications for NRI investment in India?